 By now, 900 gardens opened for the National Garden Scheme, and Sir Winston Churchill and Vita Sackhill-West were among our famous garden owners.

-Country Life magazine publishes an illustrated guide - costing one shilling - to 1,079 gardens open for charity, with a green cover and an introduction by its editor, Christopher Hussey.
+The first National Garden Scheme guide was published - detailing 1,079 gardens open for charity.
+The guide cost 1 shilling to buy, had a green cover and included an introduction by its editor, Christopher Hussey.

-Marie Curie (formerly Marie Curie Cancer Care), Help the Hospices and Crossroads (now Carers Trust) also became beneficiary charities.
+Marie Curie (formerly Marie Curie Cancer Care), Hospice UK (formerly Help the Hospices) and Carers Trust (formerly Crossroads become beneficiary charities.

-Parkinson's UK joins as a 'guest charity' of the National Garden Scheme, they go on to become a permanent beneficiary.
+Parkinson's UK joins the National Garden Scheme as a guest charity and goes on to become a permanent beneficiary.